-Fray Bernardino de Sahagún documented the consumption of atoll or atolli which was drunk by the indigenous warm or cold, for breakfast or sometimes as a meal in itself.
+Fray Bernardino de Sahagún documented the consumption of atoll or atolli which was drunk warm or cold by the indigenous people of Mexico, for breakfast or sometimes as a meal in itself.
 It was also used for medicinal and ceremonial purposes.

 Atole vs Champurrado

 So what is the difference between atole and champurrado??
 Atole is also a drink from pre-Columbian times that can be sweet or savory depending on the region in Mexico where you are.
 Traditionally, it is made by dissolving ground dried corn in milk or water and adding fruits or different flavorings to it.
 Champurrado is simply atole with chocolate added to it, in other words, chocolate atole.